tc39/proposal-unordered-async-iterator-helpers/README.md

 ## Proposal

-The async iterator helpers proposal introduces a `.toAsync()` method on `Iterator.prototype` to lift the iterator to an async iterator with `AsyncIterator.prototype` as its prototype. `AsyncIterator.prototype` has all of the same method names async `Iterator.prototype`.
+The async iterator helpers proposal introduces a `.toAsync()` method on `Iterator.prototype` to lift the iterator to an async iterator with `AsyncIterator.prototype` as its prototype. `AsyncIterator.prototype` has all of the same method names as `Iterator.prototype`.
 This proposal takes a similar approach.

 `AsyncIterator.prototype` gets a method named `.unordered()` to lift an async iterator into an unordered async iterator with `UnorderedAsyncIterator.prototype` as its prototype. `UnorderedAsyncIterator.prototype` has all the same method names as `Iterator.prototype` and `AsyncIterator.prototype` (aside from `.toAsync()` and `.unordered()` probably?), except their implementations are able to achieve much higher concurrency by possibly resolving vended Promises in an order other than the order they were vended.